SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/commands/cmd-hi.md

 READ: All files in {VAULT_PATH}/Tracks/[target]/tasks/
 PARSE: Frontmatter for each task
 FILTER: status != complete
-SORT: By priority (critical → high → medium → low), then created_date
+SORT: By priority (critical â†’ high â†’ medium â†’ low), then created_date

 OUTPUT:
 ## [target] Overview